WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 #### <a id="map">map</a>

-`map(function, sequence)` is a function with two arguments.
+`map(function, sequence)` applies a function to one or more iterables.
 The first argument is the name of a function and the second is a _sequence data type_ (e.g. a list).
 Map applies the function to all the elements of the sequence and returns this as a new list.

     # map()
     def fahrenheit(T):